 3.1.
 Behind a firewall?

-If there is a firewall between you and the NTP server you’re trying to use, the
+you are trying to use.
+If there is a firewall between you and the server, the

-packets may be blocked.
-Try using a tool like wireshark or tcpdump to see if
+packets might be blocked.
+Try using a tool like

 3.2.
 Are NTP servers specified with the